zowe/docs-site/docs/user-guide/configure-zos-system.md

 ...
 ```

-If you have not run `ZWESECUR` and are manually creating the user ID and groups in your z/OS environment the commands are described below for reference.
+If you have not run `ZWESECUR` and are manually creating the user ID and groups in your z/OS environment, the commands are described below for reference.

 - To create the `ZWEADMIN` group, issue the following command:
   ```